okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/index.md

 ## Update your SDK integration

-The next step is to update your app to accept the link with the `otp` and `state` parameters.
+Next, update your app to accept the link that contains the `otp` and `state` parameters.
 If you're using the SDK, execute the following steps to make this update.
 If your app uses the Sign-in Widget, go to [Update your Sign-In Widget integration](#update-your-sign-in-widget-integration).

 ### Summary of steps

-The following diagram illustrates the steps in the customized password recovery using a SDK based app.
+The following diagram shows the steps for a customized password recovery in an app that uses the SDK.

 <StackSnippet snippet="sdksummary" />